Privacy & Personal Data Protection Policy

 If we disclosed your personal information for a business purpose, the personal information categories that each category of recipients obtained.
 If we sell your personal information for a business purpose, the personal information categories that each category of recipients purchased.

-c.
-Right to Opt-Out of Sale of Personal Information
+b.
+Do Not Sell My Personal Information – Exercising Your Right to Opt-Out of Sale of Personal Information

 If you are a California resident and are 16 years old or more, you have the right to direct businesses that sell personal information to not sell your personal information.